projects

 sessile

-sessile is a colony of 50 kinetic but non-motile devices that respond to changes in ambient light levels by opening and closing their limbs.
+sessile is a colony of kinetic but non-motile pods that respond to changes in ambient light levels by opening and closing their limbs.
 Although individuals share a common form each reacts to environmental change in subtly different and often surprising ways.

 [more ...]